habibcilmd-cardiologist/dr-cil/content/en/services/permanent-pacemaker/index.md

 {{< /alert >}}

 A permanent pacemaker is a small electronic device used to treat slow heartbeat (bradycardia) or conduction disorders.
 This device, placed under the chest skin, ensures the heart beats regularly.
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in pacemaker implantation and uses the most current technologies.

 ## What is a Pacemaker?